BiancaShira/disisolves-disi/replit.md

 - Database uses SQLite for local development with proper seed data

 ## User Preferences
+- Three-tier role system: Admin (full access), Supervisor (post with approval), User (view + raise issues only)
+- No signup functionality - users are added directly to database
-- Admin pages should be accessible only via direct URL routes (e.g., /admin) with no visible buttons or links
+- Admin pages accessible only via direct URL routes (e.g., /admin) with no visible buttons or links
-- Landing page should remain unchanged for non-authenticated users
+- Users have different interfaces based on role permissions
-- Authentication system should use role-based access (admin vs regular users)
+- Authentication uses local login system only

 ## Development Notes
 - Server runs on port 5000 and serves both API and frontend